Stephanie Bonza, Psy.D.

 In addition to her clinical work, Dr. Bonza is passionate about helping future clinicians become well-informed, ethically-bound, and conscientious practitioners.
 She provides graduate-level instruction as an adjunct faculty member at a local graduate school of psychology and offers clinical supervision to masters, doctoral, and post-doctoral interns.

 Zeal Family Wellness, LLC is excited to introduce our newest clinical intern, Callie Reda, to our clients and colleagues.
 Callie joined our treatment team in January 2020 and will provide individual and family counseling and supervised visitation services through August 2020.

 Callie will complete her graduate degree, a Master of Arts in Forensic Psychology, in July 2020.
 She received a bachelor degree of psychology with a minor of criminology from Florida State University.

 Callie is concurrently interning at the Illinois Youth Center (IYC) Chicago where she provides individual and group therapy services to adolescents.
 Previously, Callie worked full-time as a Mental Health Technician at a psychiatric institution for a period of one year following the completion of her bachelor degree.
 Prior to her time at the hospital and while attending Florida State University, Callie part-time worked as a crisis counselor for a 24/7 suicide hotline where she supported individuals in crisis and connected them to the appropriate resources.
 Callie also interned for a period of six months at a behavioral health center where she supported a staff psychologist in the scoring and interpretation of psychological assessments during this time.

-Callie is directly supervised by Dr. Stephanie Bonza, in addition to providing co-facilitated services with her.
+Callie is directly supervised by Dr. Stephanie Bonza, in addition to providing co-facilitated services.